ROI Definition and Tolerances#

 Warning

-Do not touch the reference component used for training, and never lose sight of it.
+Do not touch the reference component used for training!
+And don’t lose sight of it!

 5